carloscongrains/Pseudogene_finder/README.md

 --input_reference <path/to/reference.fasta> (Required)

 Specifies the path to the input FASTA file containing the reference in nucleotide sequence (only one reference is allowed).
-The reference must start in the 1st codon position and its length must be a multiple of 3.
-These are used for comparison and determining expected coding regions.
+Ideally the reference should contain the complete coding region of the evaluated gene from the same species or closely realted species.
+Otherwise, the reference must fulfil two conditions: Starting in the 1st codon position and having a length multiple of 3.
+Query sequences must be contained into the reference.
+This reference sequence will be used for comparison and determining expected coding regions in the query sequences.

 --genetic_code_table <table_number> (Required)